-The program is built around three pillars:
+The Finance Program is built around three pillars:

-- Modeling: learn how to construct and implement financial models
+Modeling: learn how to construct and implement financial models

 A key advantage of our Master in Finance is that students can benefit from BGSE top faculty teaching in a wide range of courses in their field of expertise.
 In particular, students with an interest in quantitative techniques can take electives in advanced econometric methods, optimization techniques, advanced programming, and machine learning, while students who are interested in economics topics can choose among the advanced economics courses in macroeconomics, monetary policy, and exchange rates.